 After a certain number of points the color is changed.
 Normally The image doesn't depend on the first point.
 These attractors have the butterfly effect.
 That means if you change the parameters a bit, you'll get a total new image with very little similarity to the first one.

-A modern version of the program is available for a free download.
+A modern version of the program is available with the file hopalong1.zip.
 The data files for the gallery images are included.

 Parts of the Iterations sections were created in cooperation with Henning Kopp.